-The LRC is a repository of 63,897 books and bound iournals, 95,730 microforms, 2,635 DVDs, videos, and CDs, and 296 magazine, journal, and newspaper subscriptions which support the Midland College curricula.
-In addition, over 43,000 e-books are available to students through Net Library, along with many full-text databases in most disciplines.
+The LRC is a repository of 65,140 books and bound journals, 96,659 microforms, 2,939 DVDs, videos, and CDs, and 296 magazine, journal, and newspaper subscriptions which support the Midland College curricula.
+In addition, over 45,020 e-books are available to students through Net Library, and CredoRef, along with many full-text, multidisciplinary databases.
 The LRC is a participant in TexShare programs for enhanced access to learning resources.
 Special subject collections include Health Sciences and Law.
 The collection is primarily for students, staff, and faculty use.
 Materials are available for checkout through current Midland College ID cards.
-Library holdings are described by an online catalog, enabling author, title, subject, and keyword searches.
+Library holdings are described by an electronic catalog, enabling author, title, subject, and keyword searches.
 Labs in the LRC provide word processing and related software.
-The LRC's web site (www. midland.edu/lrc) is extensive.
-Included are library research tutorials, the online catalog of holdings, description of library policies and services, and extensive links to hundreds of recommended websites and databases for virtually all academic subjects.
+The LRC's web site (www.midland.edu/lrc) is extensive.
+Included are library research tutorials, the electonic catalog of holdings, description of library policies and services, and extensive links to hundreds of recommended websites and databases for virtually all academic subjects.